 How PerimeterX detects bots

-PerimeterX acts like a gatekeeper.
+Think of PerimeterX protection as a gatekeeper.
 It checks a bunch of markers to figure out if you're a real person or just another bot.
 It gathers data from your browser, network, and how you behave on the page — then digests all of that into a trust score.
 Based on that score, you're either allowed in like a normal user or hit with a challenge page.
 Obviously, when scraping the goal is to stay under the radar and avoid triggering those checks.
 No one enjoys surprise CAPTCHAs and extra challenges, which we'll show you how to avoid.

 IP filtering